 CDIS Study Abroad

-This course spends eight days in London and five in Newcastle-Upon-Tyne.
+This course spent eight days in London and five in Newcastle-Upon-Tyne.
 London, the capital of England, houses the British government, the royalty and is the home of the British Museum, the British Library, and many other historical and cultural attractions.
 It is the medical, research and educational center of the country.
-Students will receive an onsite orientation and walking tour of major landmarks of London, as well as free time to explore the city on their own.
+Students received an onsite orientation and walking tour of major landmarks of London, as well as free time to explore the city on their own.
 Newcastle-Upon-Tyne is in the far northeast of England in Northumberland.
 It is an ancient river city with Roman roots that lies near the North Sea.
 Geordies (as locals are called) have a dialect that is incomprehensible to other English speakers and is considered to be the closest language to 1500-year-old Anglo-Saxon left in England.
-Students will also visit Newcastle University, founded in 1834, a leading research institution in the UK, with internationally-known programs in Speech and Language Sciences.
+Students visited the Newcastle University, founded in 1834, a leading research institution in the UK, with internationally-known programs in Speech and Language Sciences.